 Step 8: File your Thesis or Project Paper

 After passing their final examination/defense, students must submit an electronic copy (PDF) of their final project paper or thesis, incorporating any post examination/defense revisions required by their Committee to the following entities in the order listed:

 - Supervisory Committee members, by the time/date given to students by their Chairs.
 This deadline will vary, based on the date of the student’s defense and scope of requested changes.
 Students must receive approval of final document from their Committee before submitting the paper to the STEM Graduate Office (all students) and the UW Graduate School (thesis students only).

 - STEM Graduate Office by 11:59 p.m. on the final day of the quarter in which the student intends to graduate.
 See submission instructions below.

 - Thesis Students only: UW Graduate School by 11:59 p.m. on the last day of the quarter in which the student intends to graduate.
 This step applies to thesis students only.
 See “Special Notes for Thesis Students” section below.

 Failure to complete any of the above steps by the appropriate time/date will result in a delay of graduation.

-Students submit their final document to the STEM Graduate Office (email@example.com) with the subject line “Final Thesis”, or “Final Project Report”.
+Students submit their final document to the STEM Graduate Office (firstname.lastname@example.org) with their supervisory committee members copied on the email, and the email subject as “Final Thesis”, or “Final Project Report.”